QinWenYan1/Notes-from-Computer-Networking-A-Top-Down-Approach/Chapter1/Chapter1_notes.md

-# Chapter 1 - Section 1, 2: Internet && Networks
+# Chapter 1.1 && 1.2: Introduction to Internet && Protocol && Networks
 ---

 ## 🔑 1.1.1 What is Internet: An Infrastructure Description